swag-bi/swag/docs/index.md

 Once a navigation step is selected, user can bind its variables, and then navigate to the target situation and view its results.

 # Usability Study
-We employed the SWAG-BI prototype in a usability study which employed the System Usability Scale questionnaire.
+We employed the SWAG-BI prototype in a usability study which used the System Usability Scale.
 First, a demonstration of the prototype was presented to participants, as one study administrator narrated from a [script](usability/script.pdf), while the other demonstrated on a PC connected to a projector.

 Identical [tasks and questionnaire sheets](usability/questionnaire.pdf) were distributed to participants, which included an introduction, six tasks, and the final SUS questionnaire.